Welcome to the Computer Vision and Multimedia Lab website.

 SECOND ORDER: Statues of saints, bishops and friars are located outside.
 Inside the small temple, statues of different figures assist Augustine on his deathbed.
 The upper part is a vaulted ceiling, enriched with representations of seraphim, archangels, saints, prophets and Christ the Redeemer.

-second order Ark of St. Augustine Front side: statues of friars and bishops, sitting in the upper part and standing in the lower part, decorate the four small pillars.
+Front side: statues of friars and bishops, sitting in the upper part and standing in the lower part, decorate the four small pillars.
 In the upper part, there are three of the four crowned saints: Claudius, Nicostratus, Sinforiano.
 Simplicio replace the fourth, the missing one, Castorio.

 Rear side: statues of friars and bishops, sitting in the upper part and standing in the lower part, decorate the four small pillars.